Analysis

 pip install fastapi uvicorn # For API servingStep 2: Download the Model

-GLM-5.2 lives on Hugging Face under the zai-org organisation.
+GLM-5.2 lives on Hugging Face under the zai-org organisation (opens in a new tab).
 Note the repo path: it's zai-org/GLM-5.2, not the older THUDM org that hosts the legacy ChatGLM models.
 Older guides (and the snippet below, before you correct it) sometimes point at the wrong repo, so double-check the id before you kick off a 376GB download.

 # download.py